galan/commons/README.md

 ## de.galan.commons.func.supplier
 Different `Supplier` for eg. Long-sequences and random alphanumeric strings.

+## de.galan.commons.logging
+Logging facades and utilities, based on log4j2-api so they can be used with any logging-framework such as log4j, log4j2, logback, slf4j, etc..

+* Say - Facade to log without the need to declare a logger.
+Messages paramters can be passed as MDC/ThreadContext json-field (useful for logstash).
+Take a look at the examples.
+* Slogr - Retrieves the Slf4j Logger without passing the actual calling class, which is a typical copy&paste  pitfall.
+Can be avoided by using Say.

 ## de.galan.commons.net
 * CommonProxy - Simple wrapper for a proxy in form [username[:password]]@host[:port]
 * UrlUtil - Decoding/encoding urls with `Charset`

 ## de.galan.commons.net.flux
-* [Flux](https://github.com/galan/commons/blob/master/documentation/net.flux.Flux.md) -  Fluent http/rest-client interface for Java (originated from own project)
+* [Flux](https://github.com/galan/commons/blob/master/documentation/net.flux.Flux.md) - A fluent http/rest-client interface for Java (originated from own project)

 ## de.galan.commons.net.mail
 * MailMessenger - Sending multipart mails using a fluent interface.